 The parameters, which are laid down and defined in a binding way – for the basis of this article – are defined as key figures.

 But it’s not only key figures that can be binding, so can the sum of the parameters.
 That is, if the parameters are within a standardised number category.
-That way for example, in a film budget, the “total” (end sum) can be mandatory and set out by the client.
-The allocation of singular budget items to production value can nonetheless be flexible.
+That way for example, in a film calculation, the “total” (end sum) can be mandatory and set out by the client.
+The allocation of singular calculation items to production value can nonetheless be flexible.

 Three-part article about budget in film and video